My BFF, Miss Fairy, Luca and I went to Lewis Ginter Botanical Garden. We saw miniature trains and many other interesting exhibits there.

 These Christmas trees were decorated by local elementary school students.

-This section introduced different cultures in the world in connection with flowers.
-I found the facts about Japanese cherry blossoms here.
+This section introduced how different flowers are beloved by each culture in the world.
+I found the facts about Japanese cherry blossoms.

-These lanterns were made from old worn-out books which had no longer been used.
+These lanterns were made from old worn-out books which were no longer in use.

 Some displays were associated with children’s literature and they inspired visitors’ imagination.

-Outside the building, there was “Rolling in the New Year,” in which people literally rolled down the hill.
+Outside the building, there was an event called “Rolling in the New Year,” in which people literally rolled down the hill.
 There were many children ready to join and so were Miss Fairy and Luca.
 They were good at rolling!

 I like taking pictures of flowers, so I want to go back to the garden someday!